harshsharma45/harshsharma45/README.md

 ---

 ### 💫 About Me
-I am an Artificial Intelligence and Data Science engineering student driven by a passion for solving complex organizational inefficiencies through code.
-While maintaining a strong academic foundation (9.61 CGPA), my primary focus is on hands-on development—transforming raw data into actionable insights and building practical software solutions.
+I am a 5th-semester Artificial Intelligence and Data Science engineering student at Arya College of Engineering and IT, driven by a passion for solving complex organizational inefficiencies through code.
+While maintaining a strong academic foundation (9.55 CGPA), my primary focus is on hands-on development—transforming raw data into actionable insights and building practical software solutions.

-As an aspiring Data Scientist, I specialize in algorithmic problem-solving, database management, and designing dynamic platforms that improve operational transparency.
+As an aspiring Data Analyst and Scientist, I specialize in algorithmic problem-solving, database management, and designing dynamic platforms that improve operational transparency.
+When I'm not studying microprocessors or optimizing SQL queries, you can usually find me following cricket!
 I am constantly expanding my technical toolkit through global hackathons, specialized AI workshops, and professional certifications to engineer impactful, data-driven applications.

 ### 💻 Tech Stack
 **Core Languages:**